rustfoundation/safety-critical-rust-coding-guidelines/CONTRIBUTING.md

 The contents of the PR should be based on the bot comment containing the generated RST form of your guideline, as seen in [Step 2](#2-guideline-generated-as-a-comment) as the exact file content you'll need.

-Inside the comment, you'll see a portion noting which file you should copy the content into, like this:
+Inside the comment, you'll see a portion noting which file and folder you should copy the content into, like this:

 > Copy the RST content below into a new file named gui_ICcoW8nEn0dk.rst.inc

 Where the alphanumeric identifier following `gui_` will be unique to your guideline.
+Note that you're creating a new file for each guideline.

+You'll also update the chapter's `index.rst` in order to include the content.
+See the `index.rst` for examples on how to do this.

 Make sure to include this command in the body of your PR, where `xyz` is the number of the issue you opened in [Step 1](#1-submit-coding-guideline-issue):